alexjohnj/geographyas/_posts/coasts/2012-01-06-sub-aerial-processes.md

 ---
 title: Sub-Aerial Processes
 layout: article
-category: 'coasts'
+category: coasts
-keywords: 'coastal weathering, coastal erosion, weathering, mass movement, rock falls, landslides, mudflows, rotational slumping'
-published: true
 ---

 Sub-aerial processes are land based processes which alter the shape of a coastline.
 They're a combination of both [weathering](#Weathering) and [mass movement](#Mass.Movement).

 ## Weathering

 ### Freeze Thaw

 Freeze thaw weathering involves water entering cracks in rocks and freezing.
 When the water freezes it expands, fracturing the rock.

 ### Exfoliation

 The repeated action of heating and cooling rocks causing them to “shed” off layers.

 ### Biological Weathering

 Plant seeds get into cracks in rocks and begin growing.
 As they grow, they exert pressure on the rocks, causing them to fracture.
 Seaweed, under the sea, can attach itself to rocks so that, as the sea moves the seaweed, chunks of rock are pulled away.

 ### Chemical Weathering

 [Corrosion](/coasts/coastal-erosion/#corrosion) is *technically* a form of weathering and not erosion.
 Processes such as hydrolysis and oxidation can weather away rocks.
 Hydrolysis involves the splitting of minerals due to their reactivity with water.
 Oxidation is, basically, rusting.
 Elements such as iron are susceptible to oxidation and can be found within minerals on coastlines.

 ## Mass Movement